 Manga and Anime

-We will be having a cosplay competition.
+We will be having a cosplay competition, starting at 1:00 pm.
 If you want to take part please read our Cosplay Guidelines.